|When: Sep 01, 2014 06:00 PM to Sep 30, 2014 08:00 PM|

 Where: Chapman Elementary School in northwest Portland

-Vaux’s Swifts are using the Chapman chimney as an evening roost during their fall migration, so grab a seat on the school lawn and in neighboring Wallace Park to observe the birds gathering overhead.
-On most evenings, Audubon volunteers will be on hand to share information about Vaux's Swifts.
+We expect Vaux's Swifts to use the Chapman Elementary School chimney as an evening roost during their fall migration.
+Grab a seat on the school lawn and in neighboring Wallace Park to watch and listen as the birds gather overhead.
+On most evenings, Portland Audubon volunteers will be on hand to share information about Vaux's Swifts.